inducer/pycuda/doc/source/install.rst

 Installing on Windows
 ---------------------

-First, try renaming :file:`configure` to :file:`configure.py` and running it as above.
+First, try running :command:`configure.py` as above.
 If that fails, create a file called :file:`siteconf.py` containing the following, adapted to match your system::